 Frances Ashcroft “Life at the Extreme”

-Michael G Sargent “Medicine and the Human Condition”
+Michael G Sargent “Biomedicine and the Human Condition: Challenges, Risks, and Rewards”

 David Attenborough "Life on Earth"